-The business produces over 30 crops, including potatoes, onions, cauliflower, vining peas and herbs, together with cabbage, broccoli and Brussels sprouts, plus organic sweetcorn and red beet for processing into juice.
-In addition to cereal crops and sugar beet, it has 130ha acres under Soil Association organic certification, all produce being LEAF (Linking Environment and Farming) Marque and Red Tractor certified.
+The business produces over 30 crops, including potatoes, onions, cauliflower, vining peas and herbs, together with cabbage, broccoli and Brussels sprouts, plus organic sweetcorn and red beet for

 At the heart of the local community, its customers range from the public to local farm shops, wholesalers, box schemes, pack houses and supermarkets.
 Some organic produce is even exported to Germany and Scandinavia.